amphibiustech/Resume-Enhancer/README.md

 Streamlit: For building the web application interface.
 GenAI: For leveraging AI capabilities to enhance resumes.
 PyPDF2: For reading PDF files.

+**Credits**
+Developed by Team Amphibius

+**License**
+This project is licensed under the MIT License.

+Feel free to customize this documentation template according to your project's specific details and requirements.

+**Contant Us**
+amphibiustech@gmail.com